 When you come to sell your property, the real estate agent should discuss floor plans with you, and many will do some for you as part of the service, however, they are professionals at selling properties, not necessarily at floor plans.
-It is always worth either making sure you have checked and verified all of the measurements provided on the real estate agents floor plan before letting it go live, or use a professional company such as V-Mark Survey to create the floor plans for you.
-This removed the element of risk associated with mismeasurement or mislabelling a floor plan, which can in turn lead to a reduction in viewings, offered prices or even result in sales falling through when people notice a mistake, should one be made.
+It is always worth either making sure you have checked and verified all of the measurements provided on the real estate agents floor plan before letting it go live or use a professional company to create the floor plans for you.
+This removed the element of risk associated with mismeasurement or mislabelling a floor plan, which can, in turn, lead to a reduction in viewings, offered prices or even result in sales falling through when people notice a mistake, should one be made.

 The simple point is that selling your property in a timely and costly affair, so you want to get everything as perfect as you possibly can.
 If there is something you can do to increase the chances of a sale and reduce the time this takes, then it is worth at least considering.
 Real estate agents are adamant professionals, but why not let them focus on the selling, whilst another professional focuses on your floor plans and make sure you get the best of both worlds.